PostHog/posthog.com/contents/docs/tutorials/feature-flags.md

 ## Determining a Use Case

 Before you create a feature flag, you should have an idea in mind of a feature that you want to only roll out to a subset of your users.
-If you need help, we have created a [supporting page](/docs/feature-flag-use-cases) with some example use cases for feature flags that you can refer to.
+If you'd like some inspiration to determine a good use case, you can refer to the ['Putting Your Flag to Use'](#putting-your-flag-to-use) section of this tutorial for ideas.

 It can also be useful to create your feature flags before working on the functionality, so that you can build the feature with the flag in mind, saving you the time and effort to make sure the feature built is completely encapsulated by the flag.